 Plasticity implies to the changes in the person.
 This variability is likely for a specific action or development.
 For example, just after birth an infant whose brain n hemisphere is removed can easily pick up the functions associated with that hemisphere.

 The age-related changes can’t be studied under any one discipline.
 For instance, psychological methods are inappropriate for studying sociological factors in nature Human development understanding can only be accomplished when research takes the viewpoint of many disciplines such as sociology, linguistics, anthropology, and computer science.

-The diverse situations in which we reside our lives can be explained in terms of development.
-For instance, communal and rural environments have diverse influence on the development; within these two environments understanding how development differs for individuals, requires compassionate of both the perspectives.
+The diverse situations we are in, have definite effect on our development .
+For instance, society and rural environments have diverse influence on the development; within these two environments understanding how development differs for individuals, requires compassionate of both the perspectives.